-A very small percentage of the red mangrove essential feature of smalltooth sawfish designated critical habitat has been affected by federal agency actions since the effective date of species listing.
-Including losses from the proposed action, 99.553970% of the RM essential feature (Table 3, Line 8) available at the time of species listing remain in the CHEU.
-Thus, the loss of the essential feature associated with the proposed action, in combination with losses since we listed the species, does not provide any impediment to effectively protecting 95% of juvenile habitat in the CHEU available at the effective date of species listing, and therefore will not be an impediment to Recovery Objective #2.
+Very small percentages of the essential features of smalltooth sawfish designated critical habitat have been affected by federal agency actions since the effective date of species listing.
+Including losses from the proposed action, 99.500290% of the RM essential feature (Table 3, Line 8) available at the time of species listing remain in the CHEU.
+Thus, the loss of essential features associated with the proposed action, in combination with losses since we listed the species, does not provide any impediment to effectively protecting 95% of juvenile habitat in the CHEU available at the effective date of species listing, and therefore will not be an impediment to Recovery Objective #2.